hrgdavor/java-hipster-ioc/README.md

 # java-hipster-ioc (well, maybe not IOC, but something similar)

+Makes context almost as simple as regular bean.

 Some goals (ATM it guides development, and list will change as code settles a bit)
 - No discovery at runtime
 - items that are discovered written into actual Java code to be compiled